 In some cases, the standard variable rate might simply go up because the bank or mortgage provider believes the Bank of England base rate will rise – even if in the end it doesn't.
 What’s more, if the base rate is reduced, mortgage providers can choose not to reduce their SVR, or only do so by a small amount.

 Almost all headline mortgage deals will revert to the lender's standard variable rate, so it is important to compare this, and not just the initial headline rate.

 Mortgages come with a plethora of costs and fees, aside from the interest rate.
-There will be an initial fee usually around £1,000 to £2,000 just for 'booking' the mortgage.
+There will usually be an initial fee of around £1,000 to £2,000 just for 'booking' the mortgage.
 Some mortgage deals will waive this fee but instead offer you a higher interest rate, so do the calculations and comparisons before committing to one.

 Then there are the legal and valuation fees, which can quickly add up.
 Stamp Duty is likely to be the most expensive lump sum payment you may have to make.
 These costs will come up regardless of what mortgage you choose, although some providers will offer you discounts on these fees too.

 But, overall, the mortgage interest rate will be your best guide to determining which mortgage is the cheapest one for you.